AlexeyMakurin/Computer-technologies-in-physics/README.md

 Here are reports on laboratory work for the course "Computer Technologies in Physics" of the Department of Phase Transitions of Perm State National Research University.

+To write simulations, analyze and visualize data, the Python 3.9 programming language was used.

 ## Laboratory works (done :blue_book:)

 ### laboratory work №1 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AlexeyMakurin/Computer-technologies-in-physics/main?labpath=laboratory_work_1.ipynb)